 5. You replay conversations over and over in your head.

 You try to avoid confrontation at all costs, because it causes your anxiety to get worse.
 When you have an argument or even a conversation that seems lovely to the other person, you continue to think about it after it’s said and done.
-You can’t get it out of your head and you always think you said something wrong or did something wrong.
-It can really eat you up inside, and you always have to remind yourself that it’s just your anxiety talking, and everything is probably fine.
+You can never get it out of your head and you always think you said something wrong.
+It can really eat you up inside, and you always have to remind yourself that it’s just your anxiety talking, and everything is most likely fine.

 6. You become more worried for yourself when people voice concern for you.

 When people ask you if you are ok when you are having an anxiety attack, or when people come to you when you are way over your head with negative thoughts, it makes your anxiety worse.
 Of course they all mean well, but when others worry for you, it makes you think – “If they are worried, then I should worry even more about myself!”

 7. You think it’s your fault when someone doesn’t reply right away.